 Roberta's parents were both dancers and she grew up watching work in studios and theatres.
 When she saw Meg Stuart and Ann Hamiltons’ collaboration, ‘Appetite’ as a teen, she decided to intensively pursue her own pathway into creating dance and performance.
-She trained as a dancer at the Northern School of Contemporary Dance in Ballet and Contemporary, she then widened her research field to explore historical and international performance practice, completing an MA in Performance Making at Goldsmiths College.
+She trained as a dancer at the Northern School of Contemporary Dance in Ballet and Contemporary, she then widened her research field to explore historical and international performance practice, completing an MA in Performance Making at Goldsmiths.

-Through her own experience of struggling with and overcoming depression and anxiety, Roberta has developed a mindful approach to dance and movement exploration; as well as teaching dance she is a trained yoga teacher and often combines yoga and dance in her teaching practice.
+As a result of her experience with depression and anxiety, Roberta has developed a mindful approach to dance and movement exploration; as well as teaching dance she is a trained yoga teacher and often combines yoga and dance in her teaching practice.

 'I feel Roberta offers something very special and original’.